-- Exclude episodes from measure calculation if: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - The patient's date of birth is missing. - The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, outpatient hospital, or ASC setting based on its place of service. - The IP facility is not a short-term stay acute hospital as defined by subsection (d) when an IP stay concurrent with the trigger is found.12 - Apply measure-specific exclusions, which check the patient's Medicare claims history for certain billing codes (as specified in the Measure Codes List file) that indicate the presence of a particular procedure, condition, or characteristic.
+- Exclude episodes from measure calculation if: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an IP hospital based on its place of service. - The IP facility is not a short-term stay acute hospital as defined by subsection (d) when an IP stay concurrent with the trigger is found.12 - Apply measure-specific exclusions, which check the patient's Medicare claims history for certain billing codes (as specified in the Measure Codes List file) that indicate the presence of a particular procedure, condition, or characteristic.